Ozone Depletion (AQA A Level Chemistry): Revision Note

 • E.g. CCl3F and CCl2F2

-• CFCs have many uses due to their chemical inertness as they are non-flammable and non-toxic
+• CFCs have many uses due to their chemical inertness, as they are non-flammable and non-toxic

-• They are used as refrigerators
+• They are used as refrigerants

 • Propellants for aerosols